 The congressional mandate that establishes a National Park.
 It may include a park's boundaries, set the parameters for how the park is managed, describe its interpretive themes and significance.
 It may also mandate special conditions of operation or may establish conditions that are contrary to NPS policy.

 Endangered Species Act of 1973, as amended (ESA)

 Requires federal agencies to insure that any action authorized, funded or carried out does not jeopardize the continued existence of any endangered or threatened species or result in the destruction or adverse modifications of critical habitat.
 Section 7 requires all federal agencies to consult with Interior and to "...insure that any action authorized, funded or carried out by such agenc(ies)...is not likely to jeopardize the continued existence or destruction or adverse modification of habitat of such species which is...critical."

 Energy Use Estimate

 An estimate, generally at the schematic design level (or before), of the overall annual energy usage of the completed project.
-The energy use estimate should incorporate and reflect building specific modeling inputs (such as wall/window ratios, shading, nominal R-values, mechanical system efficiencies, lighting power densities, estimated infiltration rates, ventilation, etc.).
-The energy use estimate should be based on local or nearby weather data and be provided in the following two forms:
+The energy use estimate should incorporate and reflect building specific modeling inputs (such as wall/window ratios, shading nominal R-Values, mechanical system efficiencies, lighting power densities, estimated infiltration rates, ventilation etc.).
+The energy use estimate should be based on local or nearby weather data and be provided in the following forms:

-An example tool for determining the energy use estimate is Energy-10©.
+An example tool for determining the energy use estimate is ENERGY-10©.
 Regardless of which tool is used, provide, in tabular form, all the assumed modeling inputs in a summary document.
 The EUI calculation shall also include information about the environmental impact of the project.
 This shall be provided in the following forms:

 An FHWA program established in 1991 as a set-aside of 10% from the largest FHWA program, the Surface Transportation Program (STP).
 In FY 2006, $6.2 billion is available for the STP, making $620 million available for Enhancement projects.